cosmosdevs/GameOfZones/README.md

-# Game of Zones: Challenge Scope
+# Game of Zones: Challenge

 Last year, the Cosmos Network hosted the first-ever adversarial testnet to prepare network operators for the launch of the first-ever BFT network.
 This year, the team that brought you Game of Stakes is back again with Game of Zones: on May 1, 2020, we’re kicking off another series of adversarial testnet challenges designed to prepare the Cosmos ecosystem for the upcoming launch of the IBC module.

 Don’t wait —  [register now](https://docs.google.com/forms/d/e/1FAIpQLSfToQ42b5EUaobodsMDvLQmpcsUd41-Jr1vwdhi3cYsptnTCw/viewform) !
 Registration will close on April 25, 2020.

+## Code of Conduct

+The Game of Zones team is dedicated to providing an inclusive and harrassment free experience for contributors.
+Please visit [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

 ## The Challenge